midnightwarrior/CasioGraphicsCalculator_Software/README.md

 # CasioGraphicsCalculator_Software
-*midnightwarrior*
+By _*midnightwarrior*_

+**_Obligatory copyright stuff:_** *This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+For more information please visit http://creativecommons.org/licenses/by-nc-sa/4.0/*

-This is all of the software I've written for the Casio CFX-series graphics calculator. (will be updated as I write more code)
+This is all of the software I've written for the Casio CFX-series graphics calculator (will be updated as I write more code.)

 **Periodic table**